 The oops moment

 We had been doing so well, even with the addition of the curtains for our painting project.
 But then the dreaded black Friday deals reared their ugly head.
 At first, I resisted.
 I browsed online more out of curiosity than actual shopping.
 Then I saw it, something I had been wanting to buy for a long time and the deal was too good to pass up.
 I was so torn though.
-Knowing we were on a no spend month kept me from immediately making the purchase.
+Knowing we were on a no-spend month kept me from immediately making the purchase.
 However, my husband also saw the deal and pointed it out to me.
 That’s when I knew it was going to happen.
 So what did I buy?
 Silicone baking mats.

 These were something I had been wanting to switch to for a while now.
 I do a lot of baking and currently, I use parchment paper whenever I bake.
 A roll of parchment paper costs about $7 and can last a few months.
 But in the end, it’s money being thrown away.
 I do try to use the parchment paper a couple of times before tossing it, but that’s not always an option.
 That was why I wanted the baking mats.
 They normally run about $10 each plus tax.
 However, the sale has them listed for $2.09 each.
 This meant that I could essentially buy 5 for the price of one.

 On top of this, I saw candy, the kind we always put in our Christmas stocking, on for a good deal.
 After talking it over with my husband, we decided it was worth it.
 So it was off to Canadian Tire.
 The initial total was $67.65.
 At this point, I was thinking I had to put some things back until the cashier asked if I wanted to cash in my Canadian Tire points.
 Turns out, I had $60 worth of points saved up.
-So, in the end, I only spent $7.65 for everything.
+So, in the end, I only spent $7.65 on everything.
 Then at the end of the receipt, I got to see my total savings from the sales – which came to $54!

-This no spend challenge was great.
+This no-spend challenge was great.
 We had a couple of small bumps in the road but overall it was a huge success.
 We saved money on groceries and spent only a little outside of what was allowed.
-We will absolutely be doing more no spend months in the future, and I honestly hope to make them a regular occurrence in our household.
+We will absolutely be doing more no-spend months in the future, and I honestly hope to make them a regular occurrence in our household.
 I feel like we could easily do this every 3-4 months, as long as we make sure to plan ahead.

+I hope you enjoyed our no-spend November recap.
 Have you ever done a no-spend month?
 Do you plan to do one in the future?
 Let me know!